Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 In order to do effective performance testing, monitoring systems and tools in the cloud should be leveraged.

 Most cloud providers will have monitoring/logging systems that can export performance related data such as CPU/RAM usage to systems that can then be analyzed/visualized/etc. (i.e. Cloudwatch metrics in AWS Stackdriver, logging metrics in GCP, etc.).
 Other solutions can be used such as exporting metrics to a time series based architecture like Prometheus.
+These metrics should then be visualized in a way that is easily accessible for the owning team and allows for quick decision making based on the metrics.

+In addition, alerts should be set up that look at these resource usage metrics that are configured to alert the owning team if they reach a selected threshold (i.e. 70% CPU usage on any VM).

 Either way, a standardized solution for tracking resource usage metrics should be followed and checked on at a regular cadence in order for the data architecture to be its most effective.